-You don't have to leave your house anymore to do your favorite barre, indoor cycling or boot camp class.
+You don't have to leave your house to do your favorite barre, indoor cycling or boot-camp class.
 With live-stream workouts, the studio comes to you!
-"People have crazy schedules and families but still want to stay healthy," says Christi Marraccini, CPT, head of production for the online fitness platform NEOU.

-The bottom line: People want to be able to sweat wherever, whenever works for them — and brands are responding to that demand, says Matt O'Connor, general manager of Flywheel Sports' Fly On Demand, the popular fitness studio's at-home arm.
+They want to be able to sweat wherever, whenever works for them — and brands are responding to that demand, Matt O'Connor, general manager of Flywheel Sports' Fly On Demand, tells LIVESTRONG.com.

-While some companies — like Flywheel and Peloton — tie their live-stream workout classes mainly to the fancy at-home equipment they sell, other digital-only platforms — like NEOU and obé — make studio-style classes available to anyone with a smart phone, computer, or smart TV willing to pay a membership.
+While some companies — like Peloton — tie their live-stream workout classes mainly to the fancy at-home equipment they sell, other digital-only platforms — like NEOU and obé — make studio-style classes available to anyone with a smart phone, computer or smart TV who pays for a membership.

 Wading through your options can be tiresome, so I tried out the best and most popular options.
 Here are five of my favorites and how to find the one that's right for you.

 One of the OGs of live-stream workouts, Peloton offers loads of ways to join in on their ever-expanding offering of boutique fitness classes.
 If you have a Peoloton bike ($2,245) or treadmill ($4,925), you can access thousands of workouts from the built-in tablet, including live and archived classes from studios around the country.

 Even without the snazzy, expensive hardware, you can still tap into a treasure trove of live and on-demand classes (including indoor cycling, running, strength training and yoga) with a Peloton app membership.